airbytehq/airbyte/docs/integrations/sources/shopify.inapp.md

 4. Select the store you want to sync and review the consent.
 5. Click **Install** to finish the installation.
 6. The **Shopify Store** field will be automatically filled based on the store you selected.
 Confirm the value is accurate.
 7. (Optional) You may set a **Replication Start Date** as the starting point for your data replication.
 Any data created before this date will not be synced.
-Defaults to January 1st, 2020.
+Please note that this defaults to January 1st, 2020.
 8. Click **Set up source** and wait for the connection test to complete.

 For detailed information on supported sync modes, supported streams and performance considerations, refer to the [full documentation for Shopify](https://docs.airbyte.com/integrations/sources/shopify).